frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 We have a source observable that will emit two values and then complete.
 As soon as the first subscription happens, the source observable is started.
 When the second subscription happens, the source observable is still emitting values and it will get the same values as the first subscription.
 When the first subscription stops, the source observable is not unsubscribed to, but when the second one stops, it is.
 The `refCount` operator will count the number of subscriptions.
 As soon as this number is 1, it will subscribe to the source observable and as long as this number stays 1 or higher, the source observable is subscribed to.
 If this number drops to 0, the source observable is subscribed to.
 When the number rises back from 0 to 1, as it is with our third subscriber, the source observable is resubscribed to.

-Lets take a look at some code:
+Let's take a look at some code:

 <a class="jsbin-embed" href="http://jsbin.com/nijowahuqo/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.0.4"></script>